Chart Color Schemes

 The Vines lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-The Vines' population, as of November 2025, is approximately 15,858.
-This figure represents an increase of 3,401 people since the 2021 Census, which reported a population of 12,457.
-The growth is inferred from the estimated resident population of 15,135 in June 2024 and an additional 804 validated new addresses since the Census date.
-This results in a density ratio of 236 persons per square kilometer.
-The Vines' 27.3% growth since the 2021 census exceeds the national average of 8.9%.
-Population growth was primarily driven by interstate migration, contributing approximately 58.8% of overall population gains during recent periods.
+Based on AreaSearch's analysis, The Vines's population is around 16,158 as of Feb 2026.
+This reflects an increase of 3,701 people (29.7%) since the 2021 Census, which reported a population of 12,457 people.
+The change is inferred from the estimated resident population of 15,135 from the ABS as of June 2024 and an additional 916 validated new addresses since the Census date.
+This population level equates to a density ratio of 241 persons per square kilometer, providing significant space per person and potential room for further development.
+The Vines's 29.7% growth since the 2021 census exceeded the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration, which contributed approximately 58.8% of overall population gains during recent periods, although all drivers, including natural growth and overseas migration, were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data) are used.
-By 2041, The Vines is forecast to increase by 3,961 persons, reflecting a total increase of 20.4% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, an above-median population growth relative to national areas is projected, with the area expected to increase by 3,961 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 18.2% in total over the 17 years.

 Frequently Asked Questions - Population